 What’s the difference between payroll tax and income tax?
 Read more here.

 After you’ve calculated pre-tax deductions, employment taxes, and post-tax deductions, you’ll arrive at the employee net pay.
 Be sure to document the above in the employee's payroll file to show authorization for any deductions and send the pay stub to the employee along with their payment.

 One way to ensure your manual payroll process goes smoothly is to keep strong and accurate payroll records.

 Need help with your payroll records?
 Meet your Payroll expert.

 10. Don’t Forget To File & Pay Payroll Taxes

 Lastly, to avoid any penalties and truly benefit from the cost-saving aspect of manual payroll, be sure to file and pay to avoid costly penalties from the IRS.
 Many that do manual payroll, file after payday.

 Use the right Payroll Software

 Doing manual payroll requires time, attention to detail, and diligent record-keeping.
 The time loss of keeping a steady payroll can quickly make the entire process expensive, despite no upfront cost.
-Payroll software like CAVU was built for small teams to save money and time.
-CAVU lifts the payroll burden.
+Payroll software like ours was built for small teams to save money and time.
+We lift the payroll burden.
 If you are considering a manual payroll system vs. a payroll system, consider how much time you are putting into payroll, how many employees you have, or if your company is growing and evaluate your costs and benefits.
 Find something that fits your business and budget sooner rather than later, as payroll is a constant need for every business.